romland/dgdcode/README.md

 Default settings are meant to work in normal situations, but if you are having doubts it is probaby wise to read this document (at least the bits above).

-TODO
-1. Install Visual Studio Code
-2. ...more instructions should be here...

-X. If workspace is not already open, open it by doing `File->Open Folder`.
-The root of your workspace must be the root of the Kernel Library (or your "MUD").
-If this is not the case, the extension will warn you when starting up.
+## Install with manual download
+1. Download and extract latest [release](https://github.com/romland/dgdcode/releases)
+2. In VSCode, go to extensions tab (Ctrl+Shift+x)
+3. From Extensions menu (top of the tab); "Install from VSIX...", navigate to the file you extracted.
+4. You should now get a message saying "Successfully installed the extension. *Reload to enabled it.*"
+5. DGD Code assist wants a workspace and the workspace should *always* be the root of your DGD Library.
+   Open one by `File->Open Folder`.
+6. When you now open a .c file, it should attempt to connect to your DGD instance.
+You will probably get some warnings now and want to tweak the settings for username/password/port etc.

+## Install through marketplace
+TODO: I have not published it yet.

 ## Optional tweak(s) to Kernel (or your own) Library
-Technically, no tweaks are *needed* other than the insertion of code_assist.c.
+Technically, no tweaks are *needed* other than the insertion of code_assist.c (which is automatic).
 That said, I do recommend the following...